Ersson, Flyers pick up consecutive wins for first time this season

 Following a six-game losing streak, the Flyers have won three of their last four games to stabilize a bit.

+"We know what made us successful last year and it was kind of playing the way we did these last two," Brink said.
+"I think we're getting back to it and it has led to a couple of wins here."

-Tortorella's club sees the Blues (5-6-0) again in a month when they visit St. Louis at the end of November.
+Tortorella's club sees the Blues (5-6-0) again in a month when it visits St. Louis at the end of November.

+"We're just trying to play within our structure," Tortorella said, "and hopefully our offense will start to come."

-• Coming off a 23-save shutout over the Bruins, Ersson denied 20 of 21 shots against the Blues.
+• Coming off a 25-save shutout over the Bruins, Ersson denied 20 of 21 shots against the Blues.

+"You can kind of sense it, when we're blocking shots, when we're doing the small things right, you can kind of feel it on the bench and on the ice that we're rolling," the 25-year-old said.
+"I think that gives us confidence and we know that we're a very good team when we play like this."

-St. Louis finally cracked the 25-year-old midway through the third period when Nathan Walker buried a rebound.
+St. Louis finally cracked Ersson midway through the third period when Nathan Walker buried a rebound.

 Aleksei Kolosov backed up Ersson for the second straight game.
 At morning skate, Tortorella confirmed that the Flyers are rolling with the 22-year-old right now as their No. 2.
 Ivan Fedotov, the third goalie on the club's roster, has been a healthy scratch the last three games after giving up 14 goals over three starts.